maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 Goodness, virtue, and justice cannot be defined not because they are too complex, but because they are themselves directional signals—content shifts with boundary conditions, validity ceases with operational termination.
 Any definition is a locking of certainty, and any locking will necessarily fail when boundary conditions change.

 This is not a cognitive limitation ("we are not smart enough"), but a structural fact ("they do not belong to the category of the definable").
+Thus, any attempt to define goodness is essentially locking a signal that will fail when boundary conditions shift.

+The moment a definition succeeds, the countdown to its失效 begins.

 ### VI.2 Undefinability Does Not Equal Nothingness